“You only are free when you realize you belong no place — you belong every place — no place at all.” -Maya Angelou

 Those old long-lost friendships are never really lost though.
 They’re forever within me — as I add their finest parts to a growing mountain of people, places, and things that make me feel at home.
 Even if I now know home is an imaginary place.

 In each of these lovely strangers, I can entertain a life story worth emulating.
 I can escape my own reality and live vicariously through theirs, through whatever connections we’ve exchanged.
-And, sure, the more truth I learn about any given person might reveal a reality I don’t want to accept, but that’s just life.
+And, sure, the more truth I learn about any given person, the more likely my imaginary ideal of them is tainted, but that’s just life.

 They’ve still blessed me with something to take to my imaginary mountain.
 And the more displeasing realities we learn to accept about each other, the more real (albeit, challenging) our connection becomes.